From Good to Excellent in DDD: Understanding Application-Service Patterns in Domain-Driven Design - 6/10

 Overloading Application-Services

-Embedding domain logic into Application-Services can lead to bloated and unmanageable classes.
+Including domain logic in Application-Services can lead to bloated and hard-to-manage classes.

 Allowing Application-Services to expose domain implementation details violates separation of concerns.

-Embedding infrastructure logic, like database queries or API calls, into Application-Services reduces maintainability and testability.
+Including infrastructure logic, such as database queries or API calls, in Application-Services reduces their maintainability and testability.

-Application-Services should act as orchestrators, not as a procedural script that bypasses the domain model’s encapsulation.
+Application-Services should act as orchestrators, not as procedural scripts that bypass domain model encapsulation.

-Failing to respect domain boundaries or bypassing entities and services entirely can lead to an anemic domain model and tightly coupled code.
+Disregarding domain boundaries or ignoring entities and services can lead to an anemic domain model and highly coupled code.

 Conclusion